Swifty77/Modified-Martingale/README.md

 When employed correctly, this strategy seems to earn profits, but it's entirely dependent on the size of your bankroll and profit goals.
 I plan to run further simulation tests with this.
 Reccomendations below.

 ### Disclaimer
 I (Adam Gasiewski) am not responsible for any loss that one may incur using this script.
-It is impossible to turn a EV- game to EV+.
+It is impossible to turn an EV- game to EV+.
 Please gamble responsibly and understand how this program works.

 ## Strategy